kubernetes/enhancements/keps/sig-node/4817-resource-claim-device-status/README.md

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?

-Depending on the content of the `Info` set by the DRA drivers, the disk usage could increase.
+Depending on the content of the `Data` set by the DRA drivers, the disk usage could increase.

 ###### Can enabling / using this feature result in resource exhaustion of some node resources (PIDs, sockets, inodes, etc.)?